Jonathan Nelson (American football): Professional career

-2011 NFL Draft

 St. Louis Rams

-Nelson was drafted with the 229th pick in the 2011 NFL Draft by the St. Louis Rams.
+Nelson was selected with the 229th pick in the 2011 NFL draft by the St. Louis Rams.
 He was waived during final roster cuts on September 3, 2011, but was re-signed to the team's practice squad on September 4.
 He was released from the practice squad on September 13.

 Carolina Panthers

 Nelson was signed to the Panthers' practice squad on November 16, 2011.
 He was promoted to the active roster by the Carolina Panthers on December 23, 2011.
 He appeared in the final two games of the regular season, recording nine tackles and one interception in the games combined.
-In week 16 of the 2011 season against the Tampa Bay Buccaneers he was named the NFC Defensive Rookie of the Week after recording seven tackles and one interception.
+In week 16 of the 2011 season against the Tampa Bay Buccaneers, he was named the NFC Defensive Rookie of the Week after recording seven tackles and one interception.
+Nelson was waived on August 31, 2012.